JamesN-dev/Tap-Beat-BPM-Calculator/README.md

 # Tap Beat BPM Calculator

-## Python - FastAPI - HTMX - TailewindCSS
+## Python - FastAPI - HTMX - TailwindCSS

 ## Overview
 This is a simple web app that calculates Beats Per Minute (BPM) by tapping a button or key.